DavisPL-Teaching/189c/README.md

 ### Attendance and Participation

 To encourage class attendance, there are in-class polls that are worth a small amount of credit.
-However, if you miss class, you may make up the polls by watching the lectures and filling out your responses offline.
+However, if you miss class, you may make up the polls at any point during the quarter (prior to the last day of class) by watching the lectures and filling out your responses offline.
-Polls may be made up at any time prior to the last day of class.
+The polls are submitted via Google forms.

 ### Homeworks